This story was first published on June 28, 2017, and has been updated.

-The real fun comes during the interactive hours between 3 and 6 p.m.
+The real fun comes during the interactive hours between 6 and 10 p.m. weekdays and noon to 10 p.m.
+Saturdays and Sundays.
 Kids dash through the vertically streaming water, which can go very high or very low, and sometimes stops altogether.
 The kids pause, awaiting the next onslaught, perhaps trying to anticipate the sequence with a foot over an opening.
 Then – surprise! – a splash and a squeal and they’re off and running again.

 Allegheny County spray parks

-The newly renovated playground with spray park at Deer Lakes opened earlier this month.
-At one-and-a-half acres, it is the largest playground in the County Parks system.
+At one-and-a-half acres, the renovated playground with spray park at Deer Lakes is the largest playground in the County Parks system.
 Kids love its terrific splash of cool after sweaty exercise.
 Park activities include a disc golf course and fishing on its three lakes, along with trails and sports fields for soccer, baseball, and softball.